isurasundar/EuropeanSoccerDB/README.md

 # EuropeanSoccerDB
-In this project, me and my team analysed the reasons for Manchester United fall from the table using the data from Kaggle database.
+In this project, me and my team analysed the reasons for Manchester United fall from the table using the European Soccer data from Kaggle.